How to Tell If You Qualify for Disability Tax Credits

 c.
 The cumulative effect of these impairments is equal to being markedly restricted in a single activity.

-If you answered yes to question one, and yes to question 2, 3, 4 or 5, you may be eligible for the Disability Tax Credit.
+If you answered yes to question one, and yes to questions 2, 3, 4 or 5, you may be eligible for the Disability Tax Credit.
 If this is the case, you must fill out Part A of Form T2201, and have a medical practitioner certify the effects of your impairment in Part B. Once the claim has been certified by a medical professional, you must submit the completed form to the Canada Revenue Agency.

 If you answered no to all questions numbered 2 through 5, you are not eligible for the Disability Tax Credit.